GoDaddy’s new logo gets out of the way. Here’s why that’s good

 The Rorschach test we’re studying together is GoDaddy’s new logomark, the Go.
 Bhutani is CEO of the web-services company, so his interpretation matters.
 Still, he clearly means it more as a playful possibility than the definitive word on the subject.

 GoDaddy’s customers and potential customers are unlikely to spend much time trying to suss out the deeper meaning of the Go, which, on the most straightforward level, consists of an overlapping, angled, oval-shaped “G” and “O.” It sits squarely in the territory of recent streamlined, curvy expressions of corporate values such as Airbnb’s Bélo, which itself evokes an (upside-down) heart.
-But GoDaddy has a strong sense of the emotion it’s trying to evoke with the shape, which is a joint effort between its own design team and two outside branding firms, Lippincott and Codo.
+But GoDaddy has a strong sense of the emotion it’s trying to evoke with the shape, which is a joint effort between its own design team and two outside branding firms, Lippincott and Koto.

 “It represents the entrepreneurial spirit,” explains GoDaddy chief brand officer Cameron Scott.
 “All of our customers have an idea, and they all have initiative.
 We are there to say, ‘We’re here with you for your first step.
 We’re here with you for your next step.
 And we’ve got your back every step of the way.'”